-In 2017, Alvord Allotment was evaluated for conformance to Oregon and Washington Standards for Rangeland Health (further referred to as Standards) and Guidelines for Livestock Grazing Management (further referred to as Guidelines; Standards and Guidelines together are referred to as S&Gs) (1997) by an interdisciplinary team (IDT).
+In 2017/2018, Alvord Allotment was evaluated for conformance to Oregon and Washington Standards for Rangeland Health (further referred to as Standards) and Guidelines for Livestock Grazing Management (further referred to as Guidelines; Standards and Guidelines together are referred to as S&Gs) (1997) by an interdisciplinary team (IDT).
 Standards are intended to address the health, productivity, and sustainability of public rangelands.
 They represent the minimum acceptable conditions for the public rangelands.
 Guidelines are intended to offer guidance in achieving goals and objectives using practices, methods, techniques, and considerations used to ensure that progress is achieved in a way, and at a rate, that meets goals and objectives.

-The 2017 S&G Determination for Alvord Allotment found that Standards 1 (Watershed Function - Uplands), 2 (Watershed Function - Riparian), and 3 (Ecological Processes) are being achieved.
+The 2017/2018 S&G Determination for Alvord Allotment found that Standards 1 (Watershed Function - Uplands), 2 (Watershed Function - Riparian), and 3 (Ecological Processes) are being achieved.
 The other two Standards, 4 (Water Quality) and 5 (Native, Threatened or Endangered, and Locally Important Species), were found to not be achieved in Willow Creek, Big Alvord Creek, and the lower elevation portion of Cottonwood Creek (below 4,800 feet) due to stream temperatures above the Oregon Department of Environmental Quality (ODEQ) water temperature standard for LCT.
 The causal factors for not achieving these standards were determined to be geomorphic constraints and past disturbance from wildfires.
 Current livestock grazing management was not considered a causal factor for non-attainment.
 Creeks containing known populations of LCT that are meeting the standards for stream temperature include Mosquito Creek, Little Alvord, Pike Creek, and the upper elevation of Cottonwood Creek (above 5,000 feet).
-See Table 4 for a summary of the 2017 Standards Determination6.
+Standards 4 and 5 were found to be achieved on Mosquito Creek, Cottonwood Creek (above 5,000 feet), Little Alvord Creek, and Pike Creek.
+Standard 5 was also achieved for GRSG and other terrestrial wildlife.
+See Table 4 for a summary of the 2017/2018 Standards Determination6.
 Current grazing management is conforming to Guidelines throughout the allotment.
-Monitoring and professional observations since 2017 have documented no changes within the allotment that would result in changes to the 2017 determination.
+Monitoring and professional observations since 2017/2018 have documented no changes within the allotment that would result in changes to the 2017/2018 determination.